Will I get the same musicians I see on your website?

 How do I secure a booking?

-A 20% deposit is required to secure a booking.
+A 20% deposit is required to secure a booking, payable by credit card over the phone or direct bank transfer.
 This deposit is non-refundable.

 I'm not ready to confirm.
 Can you hold the date for me?